Book & Buy

 Captioned / Subtitled screenings for hard of hearing

-We regularly programme open captioned (English subtitled) screenings for a wide variety films, featuring a transcription of the audio from a film along at the bottom of the cinema screen to ensure people who are d/Deaf or hard of hearing can enjoy the full film plot.
+We regularly programme open captioned (English subtitled) screenings for a wide variety of films, featuring a transcription of the audio from a film along at the bottom of the cinema screen to ensure people who are d/Deaf or hard of hearing can enjoy the full film plot.
 These screenings could also be helpful for those who speak English as a second language.
+The screenings are open to all.

 Upcoming films & eventsTell me when something is added